runadock/docs/docs/DevelopersGuide.md

 		curl -X GET -H "X-Authorization: ${API_USER}:${API_TOKEN}" -H "Content-Type: application/json" https://runadock.io/api/v1/container?all=true

 The parameter "all" is set to false per default.
-Calling the cURL command without the "all"-parameter you will get the running container only.
+Calling the cURL command without the "all"-parameter you will get the running containers only.